 - Where your employer has paid you less than they should have.

 If you are a senior employee who owns shares or has other interests in your employer’s business there may be additional considerations including your position as a director or shareholder.

 We can support you through any of these situations and help you to secure the right outcome.

 What outcome might there be if I win a tribunal claim?

-Most people assume that employment tribunals only award compensation if an employee brings a successful claim.
+Many people assume that employment tribunals can only award compensation.
 In fact, if you have been dismissed you can also seek an order for reinstatement or re-engagement i.e. the tribunal can order the employer to take you back either in the same role or another role.